-Ranet OLAP MDX Designer control helps to create interactive reports based on Microsoft Analysis Services OLAP cube data.
-The reports can be simple or complex, depending on the user’s skills.
+The MDX Visual Designer control helps creating interactive reports based on Microsoft Analysis Services OLAP cube data.
+The reports can be simple or more complex, depending on the user’s skill.

-MDX Designer allows viewing cube metadata and creating an MDX query by dragging and dropping cube metadata description elements to the filter areas, columns, rows, and data.
+The MDX Visual Designer control permits viewing cube metadata and creating an MDX query by visual dragging and dropping cube metadata description elements to the filter areas, columns, rows, and data.
 One can use cube dimensions, levels, hierarchies, and cube measures when creating an MDX query.
-The cube metadata used for the query is shown in bold.
+The cube metadata used for the query will be shown in bold font.

-It is possible to copy settings across areas and group settings in certain order, thus forming CrossJoins for rows and columns and embedded cubes.
+It is possible to copy settings across areas, group settings in certain order, thus forming CrossJoins for rows and columns and embedded cubes.

 - MDX Query Area

-- Pivot Grid Area, summary table showing the result of the query
+- Pivot Grid Area - Summary table, the result of the query

-Report designer area helps the user to build an interactive report by dragging and dropping cube metadata description elements to the filter areas, rows, and columns of the summary table.
+The Designer helps building an interactive report by dragging and dropping cube metadata description elements to the filter areas, rows and columns of the summary table.

 Any dimensions, dimension hierarchies, hierarchy levels, and cube measures can be used in the report.
-In this case, they are highlighted with bold font in the metadata description.
+When doing so, they are highlighted with bold font in the metadata description.
 The user can setup a filter for a group of measures for metadata descriptions, in order to limit the cube area used for designing the report.

 The commands shown in the table below are user for detailed setup of reports and MDX queries.

-The toolbar is MDX Designer area that is used to control the dynamic summary table.
+The toolbar is used for control of the dynamic summary table.
 The toolbar includes commands that control the report generation rules and MDX query generation rules.

-By default, a change of the settings in the designer would automatically change the MDX query and generate a report based on the query.
+By default, changing the settings in the designer would automatically change the MDX query and generate a report based on the query.

 MDX Query Area

-MDX query area is designed for viewing and editing the MDX query.
-The query is generated automatically after changing the settings in the designer.
-If the user has sufficient skills, they can modify the MDX manually and use all capabilities of the MDX query language in order to achieve the most efficient solution.
-It is possible to save the edited query in order to invoke it later.
+The query area is intended for viewing and editing the MDX query.
+The MDX query is generated automatically after changing the settings in the designer.
+If the user has sufficient skills, he can modify the MDX manually and use all capabilities of the MDX query language in order to achieve the most efficient solution.
+It is possible to save the edited query for loading again later.